SK53/indicia-docs/site-building/instant-indicia/example-setups/irecord-walkthrough/dynamic-form.rst

    Indicia goodness begins as it allows us to pick from one of a library of ready made pieces of functionality, called :doc:`prebuilt forms <../../../iform/prebuilt-forms/index>`.
-   We want a general purpose way of inputting records, so as good a place to start as any is to set the **Form Category** to "General Purpose Data Entry Forms" and **Select Form** to "Sample with occurrences form", that is, a form designed for inputting a single sample, containing a list of any number of occurrence records.
+   We want a general purpose way of inputting records, so as good a place to start as any is to set the **Page Category** to "Data Entry Forms" and **Select Form** to "Enter single record or list of records (customisable)", that is, a form designed for inputting a single sample, containing a list of any number of occurrence records.

    .. image:: ../../../../images/screenshots/prebuilt-forms/picking-dynamic-form.png
      :width: 700px